Disability Support in the Classroom

 It is recommended that the faculty syllabus include a statement addressing the responsibilities of faculty and staff in relation to students with disabilities.
 Here is an example of a statement that can be included in a faculty syllabus:

-ADA Acommodations: If you need academic adjustments based on a documented disability, or have any emergency medical information to share about yourself, or need special arrangements in case the building must be evacuated, please make an appointment with the instructor as soon as possible.
+ADA Accommodations: If you need accommodations based on a documented disability, or have any emergency medical information to share about yourself, or need special arrangements in case the building must be evacuated, please stop by the DSS office in room BE1112.

 When a student requests accommodations

-Ask the student if they have a Letter of Accommodation from the Disabled Student Services (DSS) office.
+Ask the student if they have a Letter of Accommodation from the Disability Support Services (DSS) office.
 This letter describes the accommodations that Seattle Central is legally mandated to provide.
 Students must present a Letter of Accommodation from the DSS office to receive accommodations.

 - If the student has not signed up with the DSS office, the student needs to see the DSS counselor, before receiving accommodations in the classroom.
 Please refer the student to our office located in BE1112.